AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/redis-service-crashed.md

 The *REDIS\_PORT* and *REDIS\_HOST* variables can be retrieved from `app/etc/env.php`.

-If the output from running the above query shows that the percentage of free memory is less than 40%, [submit a ticket to Adobe Commerce support](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) requesting an increase of the `maxmemory` setting in Redis Server.
-If the evicted keys value is not "0" or the Redis up time in days equals 0 (indicating Redis has crashed today), you should also [submit a ticket to Adobe Commerce support](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) requesting an investigation and a fix for this issue.

 >[!NOTE]
 >
->Make a note of the Redis host address and port number by running below CLI command.
+>You can also retrieve the Redis host address and port number by running this CLI command.
 >   ```bash
 >   echo $MAGENTO_CLOUD_RELATIONSHIPS | base64 -d | json_pp
 >   ```

+If the output from running the above query shows that the percentage of free memory is less than 40%, [submit a ticket to Adobe Commerce support](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) requesting an increase of the `maxmemory` setting in Redis Server.
+If the evicted keys value is not "0" or the Redis up time in days equals 0 (indicating Redis has crashed today), you should also [submit a ticket to Adobe Commerce support](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) requesting an investigation and a fix for this issue.

 ## Related Reading